 ALERT: Halper Sadeh LLP Is Investigating the Following Mergers; Shareholders are Encouraged to Contact the Firm

-Rosetta Stone Inc. (NYSE: RST) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Cambium Learning Group for $30 per share.
-To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/rosetta-stone-inc-rst-stock-merger-cambium.
+Varian Medical Systems, Inc. (NYSE: VAR) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Siemens Healthineers AG for $177.50 per share.
+To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/varian-medical-systems-inc-var-stock-merger-siemens.

-Cellular Biomedicine Group, Inc. (NASDAQ: CBMG) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to a consortium that includes members of Cellular Biomedicine management and several entities.
-Under the terms of the merger, Cellular Biomedicine stockholders (excluding certain parties) will receive $19.75 in cash for each outstanding share of common stock held immediately prior to the effective time of the merger.
-To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/cellular-biomedicine-group-inc-cbmg-stock-merger
+Momenta Pharmaceuticals, Inc. (NASDAQ: MNTA) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Johnson & Johnson for $52.50 per share in cash.
+To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/momenta-pharmaceuticals-inc-stock-merger-jnj.

-Immunomedics, Inc. (NASDAQ: IMMU) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Gilead Sciences, Inc. for $88.00 per share.
-To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/immunomedics-merger-stock-gilead.
+Aimmune Therapeutics, Inc. (NASDAQ: AIMT) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Sociétés des Produits Nestlé, S.A. for $34.50 per share.
+To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/aimmune-therapeutics-inc-aimt-stock-merger-nestle/.

-Proteostasis Therapeutics, Inc. (NASDAQ: PTI) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its merger with Yumanity Therapeutics.
-Under the terms of the merger agreement, Proteostasis will acquire all outstanding shares of Yumanity in exchange for newly-issued shares of Proteostasis common stock, with existing Proteostasis shareholders expected to own approximately 32.5% of the combined company.
-To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/proteostasis-therapeutics-inc-pti-yumanity-stock-merger.
+GCI Liberty, Inc. (NASDAQ: GLIBA) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Liberty Broadband Corporation.
+To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/gci-liberty-inc-gliba-stock-merger-liberty-broadband-technologies/.

 Halper Sadeh LLP may seek increased consideration, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.